akshaypunwatkar/NLP_Natural_langauge_generation/README.md

 # nlp-project

-This project highlights usage of autocompletion based on Markov chain models
+This project highlights usage of autocompletion based on Markov chain models and RNNs

-## Autocompletion using Ma